FrancoMelandri/yase/docs/yase-jaeger.md

   jaegertracing/all-in-one:1.8
 ```

-and all the stuff is up and running
+and all the stuff is up and running at the address http://localhost:16686

 Take a look to the dashboard